last_login and last_logout are not updated with SASL SCRAM*.

 I wonder why this problem exists at all.
 There is/was an API in Tigase and these columns are updated automatically without any special code in the plugin.
 So it should work for all authentication methods.
 Does it not use/follow our APIs the way other plugins do?

-#6 Updated by Artur Hefczyc almost 2 years ago
+#6 Updated by Artur Hefczyc about 2 years ago

 - Assignee changed from Artur Hefczyc to Bartosz Małkowski